gtk-rs/gtk4-rs/book/src/css.md

 ## Nodes

-We already learned that such a thing as CSS nodes exist, but in our examples a widget always corresponded to a single node.
+In the previous examples a widget always corresponded to a single CSS node.
+This is not always the case.
+For example, [`gtk::ComboBoxText`](../docs/gtk4/struct.ComboBoxText.html) has multiple CSS nodes.
-[`gtk::ComboBoxText`](../docs/gtk4/struct.ComboBoxText.html) does not, so let us see how this widget behaves.
+Let us see how it works.

-First, we create a `ComboBoxText` as child, populate it with the entries "Factory", "Home" and "Subway" and choose "Factory" as the default entry.
+First, we create a `ComboBoxText`, populate it with the entries "Factory", "Home" and "Subway" and choose "Factory" as the default entry.

 <span class="filename">Filename: listings/css/7/window/window.ui</span>